box/developer.box.com/content/pages/changelog/index.md

 ## 2020-03-27 / Potential impactful changes to format of Metadata `date` fields

-As part of ongoing improvements to our Metadata infrastructure we will be rolling out two potential impactful changes to the format of `date` fields in metadata templates.
+As part of ongoing improvements to our Metadata infrastructure we will be rolling out three potential impactful changes to the format of `date` fields in metadata templates.
 These changes make the format our API returns more consistent between API calls.